 Neural networks, as a type of nonparametric model, have the characteristics of high flexibility and good learning, generalization, and prediction abilities, and have been widely used in the field of transportation (Karlaftis and Vlahogianni, 2011).
 For example, Park et al. (2011) used an artificial neural network (ANN) for real-time vehicle speed prediction, and Tang et al. (2017) presented a traffic speed prediction method using a fuzzy neural network (FNN) to consider periodic characteristics.
 Unlike statistical machine learning algorithms, most neural network applications do not provide interpretation and, instead, provide an effective representation of the potential properties of the data (Karlaftis and Vlahogianni, 2011).
 With the development of neural network research, more powerful and useful network architecture has been proposed.
 The deep belief network (DBN) is a deep learning approach first applied to analyze traffic flow information and forecast traffic flow (Huang et al., 2014).
 The long short-term memory neural network (LSTM), which is based on the recurrent neural network (RNN), has also been applied to traffic speed prediction (Ma et al., 2015).
 Through the introduction of the forgetting gate, the network can make inner connections in time series data.
 Moreover, Lv et al. (2015) first proposed a stacked auto-encoder (SAE) model to learn generic traffic flow features and identify its spatial and temporal correlations.
 Besides, as a representative deep learning method, convolutional neural network (CNN) is widely used in computer vision and image classification (Krizhevsky et al., 2012).
 In transportation domain, Ma et al. (2017) has demonstrated that CNN is suitable for traffic speed prediction, and after that, Du et al. (2018) uses CNN as a first layer to capture the features of different modality traffic data.
 Comparing with traditional machine learning algorithms and artificial neural networks, deep neural networks exhibit superior prediction accuracy, especially when dealing with massive amounts of data.
 However, traffic flow data are easily affected by certain external factors, including weather conditions, traffic accidents, traffic control and measurement errors, which may cause abnormal traffic flow data.
 The predictive performance of existing methods is often significantly reduced under influence of such abnormal data.
 Therefore, ways to reduce the influence of outliers, formulate optimal data selection rules, and process data, still warrants study.

-深度学习是一种基于大量数据的通用算法，在使用于具体领域的问题时，需要和该领域的知识相结合，更加准确和有效的解决所研究的领域问题，从而可以提高算法的精度。这样，一方面，需要对深度学习的算法进行改进，提高算法的性能；更重要的，需要基于领域知识，结合所研究问题的背景，对于数据进行预先处理，并将这种预处理与深度学习算法进行结合，形成完整的算法框架，从而建立适用于该领域问题的深度学习算法。

-（下面这段写具体的做法，需要精炼修改）

-In this paper, a short-term traffic flow forecasting method based on spatial-temporal analysis and CNN deep learning model is proposed.
+Deep learning is a general-purpose algorithm based on a large amount of data.
+When it is applied in a specific field, if it can be combined with the knowledge of the field, it will solve the problem of the domain more accurately and effectively, so that the accuracy of the algorithm can be improved.
+Thus, on the one hand, the deep learning algorithm needs to be improved to enhance the performance; more importantly, it is necessary to consider the background of the research problem, pre-process the data, and combine this pre-processing with the deep learning algorithm to form a complete algorithm framework to establish a deep learning algorithm suitable for a specific field.In this paper, a short-term traffic flow forecasting method based on spatial-temporal analysis and CNN deep learning model is proposed.
 The proposed method employs CNN to explore the spatio-temporal characteristics of traffic flow information from a matrix which consisted by spatio-temporal traffic flow data.
 Besides, an input data selection algorithm is introduced to determine the size of the input matrix.
-Through the combination of traffic analysis based on field knowledge and deep learning, the algorithm is expected to achieve accurate predictive performance.
 The contributions of this paper are twofold.

 A general spatio-temporal feature selection algorithm is proposed.